 In which Johnny Rotten (aka Lydon) and the ever revolving crowd at Public Image Ltd remind us that the very idea of a love song was problematic come the 1980s, Ian Curtis having slain the beast with Love Will Tear Us Apart (and then he hung himself to emphasize his point).
 Which didn’t mean that love didn’t exist anymore.
 It had just become a heavier, more complex and dangerous thing.
 And take note.
 This is the original single version, vastly superior to overproduced mess that eventually showed up on album.

-“As the story goes, when Keith Levene split Public Image Ltd, he did so with a few recent master recordings under his arm.
+“As the story goes, when Keith Levene split Public Image Ltd, he had a few recent master recordings under his arm.
 Which is a good thing.
 Else we probably would never have heard the likes of Blue Water, which first showed up as a b-side in 1983.
-Deep and weird and exactly the kind of thing you wanted cranked to the nines on your ghetto blaster when the drugs were all kicking in and you had an abandoned house to explore up the seashore a ways.
-Nobody was afraid of ghosts in the 80s.
-The real world was putting them all to shame.”
+Deep and weird and exactly the kind of thing you wanted cranked to the nines on your ghetto blaster when the drugs were all kicking in and you had an abandoned industrial zone to explore, with a fog moving in from the harbour and twilight looming.”
 (Philip Random)